 Los Angeles, CA 90017-3896

-For additional information, or if you require reasonable accommodation regarding applying for this program because you have a qualified disability under the provision of the American with Disability Act (ADA), please contact the Office of Diversity Programs, at (213) 891-2315.
+For additional information, or if you require reasonable accommodation regarding applying for this program because you have a qualified disability under the provision of the American with Disability Act (ADA), please contact the Office for Diversity, Equity and Inclusion, at (213) 891-2315.